 Two sites - 1JA1242 and 1JA1243 - are recommended eligible and should be preserved in place.
 If avoidance is not feasible, mitigative studies would be necessary.
+In order to ensure avoidance of these sites during the life of the project, the NTP issued by TVA to Bellefonte Solar upon the completion of all environmental reviews will be conditioned on the avoidance of those sites during the term of the PPA.
 Current project plans call for 1JA1242 to be preserved in place.
 It is recommended that under current design plans, the project would have no effect to this site.
 Current project plans would cause land disturbance in the area of 1JA1243.
-Under the current design plans, the project would have an adverse effect on 1JA1243 and mitigation of these adverse effects will be necessary (see below).
+Under the current design plans, the project on 1JA1243 and mitigation of these adverse effects will be necessary (see below).

 Based on these recommendations on effects, TVA has consulted with the Alabama SHPO and federally recognized Indian tribes and has determined that the Project would result in an adverse effect to sites 1JA1243, 1JA1254, and 1JA1256.
-Pursuant to 36 CFR Part 800.6(c), TVA proposes to enter into a Memorandum of Agreement (MOA) with the AHC to minimize and/or mitigate the effects of 1JA254, 1JA1256, and 1JA1243 of this undertaking.
+Pursuant to 36 CFR Part 800.6(c), TVA is developing a MOA in consultation with the Alabama SHPO to minimize and/or mitigate the effects of 1JA1243, 1JA1254, and 1JA1256.
+Mitigation would include data recovery and a public outreach component.
+TVA also notified the Advisory Council on Historic Preservation of the adverse effect finding.
+In TVA's 2019 letter, TVA stated: "Due to the size and scope of the project TVA proposes to proceed under phases as provided under 36 CFR § 800.4(b)(2) and § 800.5(a)(3)."
+The Alabama SHPO agreed to this approach.